LeDDGroup/typescript-transform-jsx/README.md

 ## Roadmap/Caveats

-- `.map` constructions needs to be converted to string manually, otherwise elements will be joined with a comma, as a workaround explicitly join the array:
+- `.map` constructions need to be converted to string manually, otherwise elements will be joined with a comma, as a workaround explicitly join the array:

 ```tsx
 // Bad